Kloudless/file-picker/README.md

 # Kloudless File Explorer

+#### To use our File Explorer or any of our Unified API services, please go to http://kloudless.com and sign up for a free account

+#### Full documentation for Kloudless Unified APIs can be found [HERE](https://developers.kloudless.com/docs/latest/core)

+---

 The [Kloudless](https://kloudless.com) File Explorer is a JavaScript library that allows your users to browse and select files and folders from the following storage services: